56kcloud/Training/DockerCon/monitoring/stats.md

     7c726e569b7b        demo3_result_1      0.07%               38.05MiB / 1.952GiB   1.90%               154kB / 45.6kB      35.3MB / 12.3kB     20
     ```

-    > Notice the screen refreshes automaitcally.
+    > Notice the screen refreshes automatically.
 We also notice that no limits have been set for Memory.
 Shame shame!

 3. We can also narrow the `stats` command to just a selected container

     ```
-    $ docker stats redis
+    docker stats redis
     CONTAINER ID        NAME                CPU %               MEM USAGE / LIMIT     MEM %               NET I/O             BLOCK I/O           PIDS
     1aaa67a5a5a8        redis               0.46%               1.344MiB / 1.952GiB   0.07%               657kB / 302kB       2MB / 0B            4
     ```